Tines Pages and Applications Bootcamp Guide

 Create a new “Approved” trigger

 You now need a trigger that will look for when the approve button is pressed.
 Click the back arrow to the main story board.
-Next, copy and paste the below code block into your Tines story.
-With some cooking show magic, the trigger action is already pre-configured for you.
+Next, grab a trigger action, label it “Approved?” and connect it to the approval page above as well as to the “Add User to Github” action below.

 The trigger is using a rule that checks if the button clicked in the approval page "matches regex" for "Approve" meaning that the approval button was clicked by the end user.
 See here to learn more about the different types of trigger rules.